ikelaiah/request-fp/docs/Request.md

   WriteLn('Error: ', Result.Error);
 ```

+### Behavior Summary

+- The procedural methods like `Http.Get/Post/Put/Delete/...` may raise `ERequestError` for transport issues (network/SSL/timeout).
+They still return non-2xx responses without raising.
+- The Try* methods like `Http.TryGet/TryPost/TryPut/TryDelete` never raise exceptions.
+Inspect `Result.Success`, `Result.Error`, and `Result.Response`.
+- Accessing `Response.JSON` parses the current `Response.Text`.
+If content is not valid JSON, an `ERequestError` is raised with prefix "JSON Parse Error".

 ### SSL/TLS Errors

 If SSL libraries are missing, the library will provide a clear error message with installation instructions.